gadaniels/dcfs_hackathon/README.md

-# Tech Jor Justice Hackathon
+# Tech For Justice Hackathon
 This is the Drupal site from tech for justice hackathon in Chicago March 12-13, 2016.

 The tree that we created for the DCFS process flowchart can be found: